JoseManuelGtz/nutella-forecasting/README.md

 ## Introduction

 The Nutella Sales Prediction Concept aims to forecast the daily sales volume of Nutella across various supermarkets based on several factors such as promotions, discount rates, store traffic, and location type.
-This analysis helps to optimize stock management and promotional strategies.
+This project is a conceptualization of an isolated scenario focused on incorporating discounts into products and predicting the optimal stock to order.
+The use case is scalable to a wide range of products, not only restricted to Nutella.
+This analysis helps to optimize stock management and promotional strategies

 The dataset is stored as `nutella_sales.csv` and includes various numerical and categorical features to enhance the prediction.